-The District Court opinion addressed only our authority with respect to Class III gaming, not Class 11 gaming.
-However, the MICS are not class specific, and from a practical standpoint it is impossible to separate Class II from Class III revenues for the entire movement of money through the gaming operation.
+The District Court opinion addressed only our authority with respect to class III gaming, not class II gaming.
+However, the MICS are not class specific, and from a practical standpoint it is impossible to separate class II from class III revenues for the entire movement of money through the gaming operation.
 The MICS dictate procedures, not only for each game, but for cash handling, surveillance, and accounting.
-Most tribal gaming operations offer both Class II and Class III games in their facilities.
+Most tribal gaming operations offer both class II and class III games in their facilities.
 Once the revenues have been collected from each game, they are necessarily commingled.
-It is not possible or practical to segregate and maintain Class 11 gaming revenues separately.
-Thus, because the MICS relating to cash handling and accounting would necessarily infringe on the Class III activities of the gaming operation, strict adherence to the District Court decision could force a total removal of the MICS from most gaming operations.
+It is not possible or practical to segregate and maintain class II gaming revenues separately.
+Thus, because the MICS relating to cash handling and accounting would necessarily infringe on the class III activities of the gaming operation, strict adherence to the District Court decision could force a total removal of the MICS from most gaming operations. of the MICS from most gaming operations.

-Although the IGRA is replete with examples of NIGC's clear statutory authority over Class III gaming, the District Court interpreted other sections of IGRA to mean that Class II gaming is to be regulated by tribes and the NIGC and that Class III gaming is to be regulated solely by tribes and states.
-Even if this were a proper interpretation, however, the reality is that, by and large, states have not taken an active role in the regulation of Indian gaming.
+Although the IGRA is replete with examples of NIGC's clear statutory authority over class III gaming, the District Court interpreted other sections of IGRA to mean that class II gaming is to be regulated by tribes and the NIGC and that class III gaming is to be regulated solely by tribes and States.
+Even if this were a proper interpretation, however, the reality is that, by and large, States have not taken an interpretation, however, the reality is that, by and large, States have not taken an active role in the regulation of Indian gaming.

-As illustrated by the chart attached to my written testimony, there are twenty-two (22) states that have entered into compacts with tribes for Class III gaming.
-Of these compacts, four (4) do not address internal control requirements at all.
-Six (6) of them require very limited controls, such as the display of rules of play, maintenance of lists of barred persons, or minimal surveillance.
-A compact in one (1) state provides for tribal internal controls reviewed by that state, and in one (1) other state, compacts specify different levels of internal controls.
-Compacts in two (2) states require the adoption of state standards or their equivalent, and compacts in four (4) states set forth thorough, comprehensive internal controls.
-Additionally, in several states, the compact terms detailing casino controls would be eviscerated without the NIGC's MICS: compacts in four (4) states expressly adopt the NIGC MICS or standards at least as stringent.
-From this review it is evident that many compacts have internal control provisions not up to the standards required by the NIGC MICS or states such as New Jersey or Nevada.
-As is clear from the chart, strict application of the District Court decision would remove internal control requirements, where a party independent from the ownership and management of the tribal gaming plays a role, in several states.
+As illustrated by the chart attached to my written testimony, there are 22 States that have entered into compacts with tribes for class III gaming.
+Of these compacts, four do not address internal control requirements at all.
+Six of them require very limited controls, such as the display of rules of play, maintenance of lists of barred persons, or minimal surveillance.
+A compact in one State provides for tribal internal controls regimed by that State and in one other State compacts specify different. controls reviewed by that State, and in one other State, compacts specify different levels of internal controls.
+Compacts in two States require the adoption of State standards or their equivalent, and compacts in two States require the adoption of States standards or their equivalent, and compacts in four States set forth thorough, comprehensive internal controls.
+Additionally, in several States, the compact terms detailing casino controls would be eviscerated without the NIGC's MICS: compacts in four States expressly adopt the NIGC MICS or standards at least as stringent.
+From this review it is evident that many compacts have internal control provisions not up to the standards required by the NIGC MICS or States such as New Jersey or up to the standards required by the NIGC MICS or States such as New Jersey or Nevada.
+As is clear from the chart, strict application of the District Court decision would remove internal control requirements, where a party independent from the ownership and management of the tribal gaming plays a role, in several States.

-Further, even when compacts contain adequate internal control provisions, not all states make enforcement of violations a priority.
-In fact, there are several states with compacts that take no appreciable role in the regulation of Class III tribal gaming within their borders.
-Thus, without NIGC MILS and their supporting audits, there will effectively be no oversight regulation in those states.
+Further, even when compacts contain adequate internal control provisions, not all States make enforcement of violations a priority.
+In fact, there are several States with compacts that take no appreciable role in the regulation of class III tribal gaming within their borders.
+Thus, without NIGC MICS and their supporting audits, there will effectively be no oversight regulation in those States.